Trump coopts Navalny’s legacy as a smokescreen for his own legal morass

 There is no world in which Trump and Navalny can be compared.
 For one thing, Navalny returned to Russia despite almost dying after a poisoning effort – that he blamed on Kremlin agents – using a nerve agent.

-Despite once arguing that the US Constitution should be terminated, Trump is entitled to the presumption of innocence and was indicted by grand juries of his peers in his criminal cases in which he is entitled to a trial by jury.
+Despite once arguing that the US Constitution should be terminated, Trump, who has pleaded not guilty in his criminal cases and has denied all the charges against him, is entitled to the presumption of innocence.
+He was indicted by grand juries of his peers in his criminal cases in which he is entitled to a trial by jury.
 He also has the right of appeal — that he has taken up multiple times already.
 None of these protections exist in the Russian legal system.
 And despite Trump’s claims that he’s a victim of persecution, the ex-president is being prosecuted according to the rule of law, including for his attempt to overturn the 2020 election and over his hoarding of classified documents.

 In fact, Trump’s authoritarian instincts suggest that he has more in common temperamentally with Putin than Navalny.
 The absolute presidential immunity from prosecution that Trump is asking the Supreme Court to grant him and his vision of an unconstrained presidency seem closer to the Russian model than the American one.